 An unweighted GPA is an average of your scores from each class on a four-point scale.
 Unweighted GPAs range from 4.0 to under 1.0.
 A weighted GPA considers your average grade and the difficulty of your classes.
 A weighted GPA boosts your average by adding extra points for honors or Advanced Placement courses.

-State University of New York Maritime College has a test optional admissions policy.
+State University of New York Maritime College is test optional.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 An ACT score of 28 means you fall in the 75th percentile for State University of New York Maritime College's admitted students.
 One out of every four students scored above a 28, and three out of four students scored lower than 28 on the ACT.